iamseeley/tseeley.com/content/posts/simpl-site.md

 };
 ```

-*note how the `contentSources` are configured:*

-`{ path: "./content", type: "page", route: "" }` this means that files directly in the `./content` directory will be served at the root of your site. for example, `./content/index.md` would be your home page, and `./content/about.md` would be served at `/about`.

-the other content sources for posts and projects are nested under their respective routes.

 *here's what each of these options does:*

 - `contentSources` defines where your content is located and how it should be routed.